-A campus planning study was undertaken between 2010 and 2011.
+A Campus planning study was undertaken between 2010 and 2011.
 The study explored land use concepts for the growth of academic and residential space, as well as circulation options to minimize pedestrian and vehicular conflicts and improve accessibility.

-The study also proposed detailed ideas for the transformation of Divarty Street into a pedestrian mall that would link campus facilities such as the Library, Science and Academic Center, a future student union, administration building, and additional academic buildings.
+The study also proposed detailed ideas for the transformation of Divarty Street into a pedestrian mall that would link Campus facilities such as the Library, Science and Academic Center, a future student union, administration building, and additional academic buildings.
 The mall envisioned major gathering areas as well as smaller spaces for studying, and recreation.
 See Figure 2.6.

-The 2017 campus master plan refines these ideas to incorporate current priorities and new development on campus.
+The new Campus Master Plan Guidelines refines these ideas to incorporate current priorities and new development on Campus.